ragulbalaji/burningbridgesbot/README.md

 ### **[ Developers ]** Install / Running
 1. `npm install` in this project's working directory

-2. Get a HTTP API access token from @botfather on Telegram
+2. Get a HTTP API access token from @botfather on Telegram and place it on line 0 in `token.txt`

-3. Place this access token as the parameter in `server.js` when init of telegram bot

-4. ???
+3. ???

-5. Profit!
+4. Profit!